 - A baccalaureate degree from an accredited college or university in the United States, or the equivalent of this degree from another country. - Demonstrated ability to pursue graduate work successfully.
-Graduate programs generally require an undergraduate grade point average of at least 3.0.
+Graduate programs generally require an undergraduate grade point average of at least 3.0 on a 4.0 scale.